Decatur, Alabama: Government

-In city elections (preliminary) on August 23, 2016, the preliminary election resulted in runoff of Don Kyle and Tab Bowling for Mayor with Jeremy Goforth, Reggie Jackson and Butch Matthews not receiving enough vote to make the runoff.

-Tab Bowling defeated Don Kyle (Oct 6, 2016) with 75% of the vote.

 Education

 Austin High and Decatur High are the two main high schools of the city.
 With the addition of the International Baccalaureate Program to Austin and Decatur High Schools, Decatur has become the first Alabama school system north of Birmingham and one of five in the state to offer the honors program for juniors and seniors (as of July 2006).